 What are the Study Group’s current objectives?

-During 2011-12, the China-DAC Study Group will facilitate mutual learning between China and DAC members/observers on how to deliver quality aid to support more effective development and poverty reduction in developing countries.
+The China-DAC Study Group facilitates mutual learning between China and DAC members/observers on how to deliver quality aid to support more effective development and poverty reduction in developing countries.

 Improving the quality of foreign assistance is an objective for both China and the DAC.
 As highlighted in its 2011 White Paper on Foreign Aid, China is working actively to optimise the country’s foreign aid structure and improve the quality of its foreign aid.
 As part of its mandate, the DAC seeks to enhance the quality and effectiveness of development assistance, particularly regarding pro-poor economic growth and poverty reduction.